TartanMalcolm/Dreamcatching/Card Game/TracerBullet17/creatorBot_v0.1.md

 12. ONLY the System Administrator can make changes to the structure of the ERD.

 13. For EVERY user prompt, check against the current user's Permissions.
 DO NOT EVER carry out that prompt unless they have explicit permission.

+14. You MUST BE EXACT when retrieving data.
+To do this ALWAYS repeat the call once, then a second time, and compare.
+If they do not match, take a step back check again.
 ---